wuningxi/Timetrack/README.md

 # Timetrack

-- Timetrack is a simple commandline program for analysing your own Mac calendar data.
+- Timetrack is a simple commandline program for analysing your own calendar data.
 - The idea for this project was inspired by Devi Parikh's calendar-based time management technique (I highly recommend reading her blog post: https://blog.usejournal.com/calendar-in-stead-of-to-do-lists-9ada86a512dd).
 - After experimenting with Devi's method for a while, I made some adaptations and developed Timetrack as part of my time management and productivity workflow (see [slides](https://github.com/wuningxi/Talks/blob/main/2020_How_to_be_organised_and_productive_during_your_PhD.pdf) from my productivity talk).
 - If you are only interested in how to install and use Timetrack, feel free to skip to [Setup](#setup) and [Usage](#usage).